 Result: Display will go blank for a few moments while the empty values are being read.
 When the system has completed reading the empty values Fresh Water, Gray Water 1, Gray Water 2, Black Water, and the Ready For Full LED's will light green.
 Proceed to step 5.

+Display after completion of step 4.
 On all diagrams the Letters R=Red, G=Green, Y=Yellow, Blank=no LED lit.